taskiq-python/taskiq/docs/guide/state-and-deps.md

 ### Adding first-level dependencies

-You can expand default list of available dependencies for you application.
+You can expand the default list of available dependencies for your application.
-Taskiq have an ability to add new first-level dependencies using brokers.
+Taskiq has the ability to add new first-level dependencies using brokers.

 The AsyncBroker interface has a function called `add_dependency_context` and you can add more default dependencies to the taskiq.
 This may be useful for libraries if you want to